King Alfred the Great Family Tree & Biography (849-899)

 Early Life

-King Alfred the Great was born in 849, the 5th son of King Aethelwulf of Wessex and Osburh at Wantage, Berkshire.
+King Alfred the Great was born in 849, the fifth son of King Aethelwulf of Wessex and Osburh at Wantage, Berkshire.
 Alfred was not expected to become King since he had four elder brothers.
 In 853 he was taken to Rome to be confirmed by the Pope and it is likely that he was being prepared for a life in the Church.
 He made a second trip to Rome two years later with his father.

 Succession of Alfred’s Brothers